AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 In the second flow cell iteration, the subteam inserted sand grains into the flow cell to form multiple constrictions.
 As flocs flowed between the sand grains, the team captured videos to determine where on the sand grains the flocs deposited.

-First, the subteam had multiple rows of sand in the flow cell, but it became difficult to track the floc particles due to the sand grains' three-dimensional nature.
+First, the subteam placed multiple rows of sand in the flow cell, but it became difficult to track the floc particles due to the sand grains' three-dimensional nature.
 It was difficult to determine whether flocs deposited above, below or beside the sand grains.
 The subteam simplified the constriction by placing the multiple rows with a single row of sand grains.
 However, particle deposition location remained ambiguous.
 Also, when an insufficient number of sand grains were placed in the flow cell, wide spaces opened between the sand grains for fluid to flow through.
 The team was unable to see actual deposition of the flocs on the sand grains.
 These phenomena are described further in the following sections.

 #### Version 1: Multiple Rows of Sand
 The first set of experiments conducted had multiple rows of sand grains in the flow cell.
-In [the video recorded on 3-22-18](), flocs were seen flowing between the sand grains.
+In [the video recorded on 3-22-18]() **Which video is this referring to?
+The link doesn't work**, flocs were seen flowing between the sand grains.
 While some flocs deposited, others were never captured and quickly exited the flow cell.
 This led to the belief that there was a large active zone in which most flocs deposit.
 Most flocs are filtered out by the first few layers of sand with decreasing filtration capabilities deeper into the stacked filter.
 The active zone refers to the depth of the filter by which most flocs are deposited or removed by a filter.
 The StaRS Filter Theory team has worked on the calculations for the possible depth of this active zone, but it currently unknown.
-Figure 16 showed the clean bed of sand grains before flocs deposit.
+Figure 19 showed the clean bed of sand grains before flocs deposit.
 The flow cell was shaken side to side to represent random packing of the sand grains which changed places before settling in the flow cell.
 As flocs entered the flow cell and deposited, the subteam realized that many large flocs also entered the flow cell and quickly clogged the pores.
-In Figure 17, the team observed a few large flocs setting in the middle of the sand bed.
+In Figure 20, the team observed a few large flocs setting in the middle of the sand bed.
 This led the team to decrease the influent PACl and Red dye concentrations to allow smaller flocs to form in the flocculator and thus smaller flocs in the flow cell.

 <div class="alert alert-block alert-danger">
 Consider adding more detail to the description of the active zone.